-jConnect version 5.x and later have a connection property called PRELOAD_JARS.
-When defined as a comma-delimited list of JAR file names, the JAR files are loaded in their entirety.
+jConnect version 6.0 has a connection property called PRELOAD_JARS.
+When defined as a comma-delimited list of .jar file names, the .jar files are loaded in their entirety.
 In this context, "JAR" refers to the "retained JARname" used by the server.
-This is the JAR name specified in the install Java program, for example:
+This is the .jar file name specified in the install Java program, for example: